Pyrdacor/Ambermoon-Advanced/docs/ExtendedLOB.md

 ### Decompression

-If the header starts with the bits `110`, read the next 5 bits as a length, increase it by 3 and write the following byte to the output n times, where n is the given length.
+If the header starts with the bits `011`, read the next 5 bits as a length, increase it by 3 and write the following byte to the output n times, where n is the given length.

 ### Mixing zero RLEs

 To encode arbitrary sequences of zeros, you can combine the two different RLE encodings:

-- 300 zeros: `00 FF C7 00`
+- 300 zeros: `00 FF 67 00`
-- 293 zeros: `00 FF C0 00`
+- 293 zeros: `00 FF 60 00`
-- 324 zeros: `00 FF DF 00`
+- 324 zeros: `00 FF 7F 00`
 - 325 zeros: `00 FF 00 00`

-## 224 to 255: Small byte literal
+## 128 to 255: Small byte literal

-In hex the header is E0 to FF.
-You can check if the header starts with the bit sequence 111.
+In hex the header is 80 to FF.
+You can check if the header starts with the bit 1.
 You won't save space directly but avoid a worst case scenario or adding an additional byte for sequences.

 As mentioned above, the worst case scenario for compression is a single uncompressed byte.
-To reduce the cost of this a bit, single bytes with values below 32 can be encoded with just a single byte.
-The encoding is `111XXXXX` where the X bits directly specify the byte value.
+To reduce the cost of this a bit, single bytes with values between -64 and +63 can be encoded with just a single byte.
+The encoding is `1XXXXXXX` where the X bits specify the signed byte value.
+Values 0 to 63 are used as is, 64 to 127 are -64 to -1.

 For example consider the following source data `00 00 00 05 00 00 00 06` which is very common.
 The sequences of zero can be run-length-encoded but then you have the single byte `05` in-between.
 Normally you would have to encode this byte as the two-byte encoding `01 05`.
-But with this special encoding you can just encoded it as `E5`.
+But with this special encoding you can just encoded it as `85`.

 Another benefit is that you save a byte for sequences of small bytes.
 Consider the source data `01 02 03 04 05`.
 Normally you would encode a sequence of uncompressed bytes as `05 01 02 03 04 05`.
 The first byte is the header byte which gives the amount of uncompressed literals.
-Instead you can also just use `E1 E2 E3 E4 E5` here.
+Instead you can also just use `81 82 83 84 85` here.

 This saves a byte as every single byte is basically a header byte with some encoding.
 But note that this approach might be slower as you have to decode every byte instead of just copy the sequence after decoding one header.
 This is especially true if the sequence is very long.
 In that case the single saved byte isn't that important anymore